sstelfox/stelfox.net/content/projects/hive/pages/security-model.md

 url: /projects/hive/security-model/
 ---

-Hive's security model is organized around two principles: defense in depth and risk tracing.
-Multiple independent enforcement layers mean no single mechanism has to be the whole story.
-Information flow tracking means you can reason about where data came from, how trusted it is, and where it's allowed to go.
+Hive's security model is built around defense in depth and information flow tracking.
+Multiple independent enforcement layers mean no single mechanism has to carry all the weight.
+Trust tracking on data means you can reason about where information came from and where it's allowed to go.

 ## Enforcement Layers

 Security enforcement happens at three independent levels.

 At the **application level**, every action an agent takes is gated by typed capabilities declared in its manifest.
 The capability system supports glob patterns for scoping: `ToolInvoke("file_*")` allows file tools but not shell tools, `NetConnect("*.openai.com:443")` allows connections to OpenAI but nothing else, `MemoryRead("project-alpha")` restricts which memory namespace an agent can see.
-Capabilities are validated at spawn time and a child agent can never have more capabilities than its parent.
+Capabilities are validated at spawn time and a child agent can never hold more capabilities than its parent.

 At the **kernel level**, Linux eBPF programs provide a second enforcement layer that operates independently of Hive's own code.
 Syscall filters restrict what system calls agent subprocesses can make.
 Executable restrictions control which binaries can run.
 Per-agent network firewall rules constrain network access.
 If the application-level checks have a bug, the eBPF filters still hold because they're enforced by the kernel itself.